True RMS converter: Analog electronic converters

 Unlike thermal converters they are subject to bandwidth limitations which makes them unsuitable for most RF work.
 The circuitry before time averaging is particularly crucial for high-frequency performance.
 The slew rate limitation of the operational amplifier used to create the absolute value (especially at low input signal levels) tends to make the second method the poorest at high frequencies, while the FET method can work close to VHF.
-Specialist techniques are required to produce sufficiently accurate integrated circuits for complex analog calculations, and very often meters equipped with such circuits offer true RMS conversion as an optional extra with a significant price increase.